5 Signs that Buying a Ski Vacation Home Might Make Sense

 Also, note that during winters with poor snow, the rental income can be much lower.
 We have seen ski-season rental income decrease by 30% or more when a ski resort is having a well-publicized bad snow season.
 COVID also did a number on ski towns and rentals, because the number of lift tickets sold was rationed.
 Who wants to do a ski trip if you aren’t sure you can even get lift tickets?

 The bottom line is that rental income is a nice thing to have, but should not be required for you to buy the place.
+If you would not be sweating it if there was no rental income for a couple straight months, then consider that a good sign!

 Time is On Your Side